thechelsuk/ext-chrome-reddit-deletion-tool/README.md

-# Reddit Comment Deleter
+#    REDemptionX - Automated Reddit content deletion tool.

-A Chrome/Chromium extension that automatically deletes all your Reddit comments.
+A Chrome/Chromium extension that automatically deletes all your Reddit posts and comments

-## ⚠️ Warning
+## Warning

-This extension will **permanently delete** all your Reddit comments.
+This extension will **permanently delete** all your Reddit posts and comments.
 This action **cannot be undone**.
 Use with extreme caution!

 ## Features

-- Automatically finds and deletes Reddit comments one by one
+- Automatically finds and deletes Reddit posts and comments one by one targeting the old reddit page uou sre ok.
 - Real-time progress tracking with deletion counter
 - Safety confirmation before starting
 - Ability to stop the deletion process at any time
 - Built-in rate limiting to avoid Reddit API restrictions
-- Auto-scrolls to load more comments
+- Auto-pages to load more posts and comments

 ## Installation